livepeer/LIPs/assets/treasury_technical_spec.md

 - `initialize`
     - Initializes contract state after deploy.
-    - Apart from the already described parameters and the trivial governor `name`, it should
+    - Apart from the already described parameters and the trivial governor `name`, it should initialize all the extensions including:
+      - The votes extension with the `BondingCheckpointsVotes` as its `token` contract
+      - The timelock extension with the `Treasury` as the timelock controller and thus holder of funds and executor of proposals.
 - `bumpVotesAddress`
     - Updates the static `token` contract field from `GovernorVotesUpgradeable` to match the current address of the `BondingCheckpointsVotes`.
 - `proposalThreshold`